Key highlights of trauma and injury prevention for the state of Indiana are:

 The EMS Commission’s Triage and Transport Rule requires the most severely injured patients to be taken to a trauma center.
 For the purposes of the rule, a trauma center is defined as a hospital that is verified by the American College of Surgeons (ACS), a hospital that is state designated as a trauma center – such as in Illinois who doesn’t use the ACS to verify trauma centers, or a hospital that is “in the process” of becoming a trauma center.
 This last phrase was added to allow hospitals that want to become trauma centers the opportunity to receive the patients necessary to show a track record of excellent trauma care required for the ACS verification process.

 The EMS Commission has posted the forms necessary to apply to become an “in the process” hospital.
-By filling out these forms and submitting them to the EMS Commission, members of the Indiana State Trauma Care Committee will review these documents and make a recommendation to the State Health Commissioner who will make the final recommendation to the EMS Commission who will then respond to the applicant regarding their “in the process” designation.
+By filling out these forms and submitting them to the EMS Commission, members of the Indiana State Trauma Care Commission will review these documents and make a recommendation to the State Health Commissioner who will make the final recommendation to the EMS Commission who will then respond to the applicant regarding their “in the process” designation.
 Approval by the EMS Commission will define a hospital as a Trauma Center for purposes of the Triage and Transport Rule allowing any EMS Provider to take trauma patients to your facility.

 The form can be found on their web site, located here.
-The spreadsheets are located here.

 Please mail complete packet to: